 There are so many things to do when you go bareboating we've written several blog posts on the activities.
 Feel free to click on the links listed below to find more detailed posts on these popular activities.

-The cost of hiring a bareboat varies depending on the vessel you want to rent and the season.
+The cost of hiring a yacht in the Whitsundays varies depending on the vessel and the season.

-The mid-seasons are fantastic times to hire a yacht and periods we highly recommend because it’s likely you will have great weather and less school holiday crowds.
+The mid-seasons are fantastic times to hire a yacht for a great price; they are periods we highly recommend because it’s likely you will still have great weather with less crowds.

-To gage an idea on rates and what vessel could work for you, please get in touch with our team who can help you tailor a sailing holiday to your needs.
+To gage an idea on rates and what vessel could work for you, please visit our rates page and use the online booking system to see vessel availability and prices.
+Of course, we also invite you to get in touch with our team who will help tailor a sailing holiday to your needs.

 Join us to go bareboating in the Whitsundays and enjoy the freedom to explore